 – Frank Herbert, Dune

-Struggling noble houses are a fantasy trope, so you want to create a few for your fantasy story.
+Struggling noble houses are a fantasy trope, so you want to create a few for your fantasy story, as one does.
 Who wouldn’t?